Tent-Making

 a thick Persian rug on the dirt floor,

-just don’t forget to rise
+just don’t forget to show them how to rise

-to that rustle at the camp’s core.
+to the rustle at the camp’s core.

 The tribe is heading out;